nadrino/kotor-walkthrough/kotor/walkthrough/069_Manaan.md

-- Take Bastila + T3 -> levelup 16
+- Take Bastila + T3
-    - Equip T3 with GenoHaradan Blaster
-- Go to the Republic Ambassy
+- Transit back to the Embassy
 - Take the back door -> submarine
 - SAVE